o-ran-sc/it-dep/docs/installation-virtualbox.rst

 The set up requires two VMs connected by a private network.
 With VirtualBox, this can be done by going under its "Preferences" menu and setting up a private NAT network.

 #.
-"Preference", then select the "Network" tab;
+Pick "Preferences", then select the "Network" tab;
 #.
 Click on the "+" icon to create a new NAT network.
 A new entry will appear in the NAT networks list
 #.
 Double click on the new network to edit its details; give it a name such as "RICNetwork"
 #.
-On the next page, make sure to check: "Enable Network", uncheck the "Supports DHCP" box, and make a note of the "Network CIDR" (for this example, it is 10.0.2.0/24);
+In the dialog, make sure to check the "Enable Network" box, uncheck the "Supports DHCP" box, and make a note of the "Network CIDR" (for this example, it is 10.0.2.0/24);
 #.
-Click on the "Port Forwarding" button to create the following rules:
+Click on the "Port Forwarding" button then in the table create the following rules:

    #. "ssh to ric", TCP, 127.0.0.1, 22222, 10.0.2.100, 22;
    #. "ssh to aux", TCP, 127.0.0.1, 22223, 10.0.2.101, 22;
    #. "entry to ric", TCP, 127.0.0.1, 22224, 10.0.2.100, 32080;
    #. "entry to aux", TCP, 127.0.0.1, 22225, 10.0.2.101, 32080.

 #.
-"Ok" all the way back to create the network.
+Click "Ok" all the way back to create the network.

 Creating VMs